(888) 552-6760 SCHEDULE AN APPOINTMENT

-Despite stories of centenarians crediting their longevity to daily shots of whiskey, or studies attributing health benefits to red wine, leading cancer organizations now say there’s no amount of alcohol that’s safe to drink without increasing cancer risk.
-Fewer drinks are better than more drinks, but any drinking increases the risk for alcohol-related cancers.
+Despite stories of centenarians crediting their longevity to daily shots of whiskey or studies attributing health benefits to red wine, leading cancer organizations and now U.S. Surgeon General Vivek Hallegere Murthy say there’s no amount of alcohol that’s safe to drink without increasing cancer risk.
+On Jan.
+3, the Surgeon General released a report that outlines the cancer risks caused by alcohol consumption.

-An American Cancer Society study using data from 2014 measured the incidence rates for these three leading cancer risk factors:
+The surgeon general’s report is based on and/or mirrors recent research from other organizations including an American Cancer Society study using data from 2014 measuring the incidence rates for the following three leading cancer risk factors.

 Cigarette smoking: 19 percent of cases and 29 percent of deaths